Mark D. Weingarten, M.D.

 Many LASIK patients will even see better the very same day of surgery because there is no incision in the surface of the cornea (epithelium).
 With PRK it will take about three days for the epithelium to heal.
 At your vision screening we can determine which method is best suited for you.

 Okay, so does all of this make sense to you?
 I hope so.

-And I hope you've found this report educational and informative.
+And I hope you've found this informative.
 You wouldn't find this kind of straight forward information anywhere else.
 This is why I want to make you a special offer.
 Although my practice is quite busy, I would like to offer you a chance to come in and talk with me personally.